nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 **************

 In the nRF21540 implementation, the PDN pin is used to power down the FEM internal circuits.
-The FEM is powered up by a call to the :c:func:`mpsl_fem_enable` function and powered down by a call to the :c:func:`mpsl_fem_disable` function.
+The FEM can be powered down on an explicit application request.
+The FEM is powered back up automatically before PA or LNA are activated.

 The following example controls LNA and PDN during an RX operation, using the following parameters: